mw-hrastega/jenkins-matlab-plugin/CONFIGDOC.md

 ![run_matlab_tests_filter](https://user-images.githubusercontent.com/48831250/105909635-cfa11a00-5ff5-11eb-8642-7fc037dbedf5.png)

 Select check boxes in the **Generate Test Artifacts** and **Generate Coverage Artifacts** sections if you want to generate test and coverage artifacts.
 To publish the test results, you can use these artifacts with other Jenkins plugins.
 By default, the plugin assigns a name to each selected artifact and stores it in the `matlabTestArtifacts` folder of the project workspace.
 You can override the default artifact name and location by specifying a path relative to the project folder in the **File path** box.
-If you leave the text box empty, the plugin does not generate an artifact.

 The plugin does not create the `matlabTestArtifacts` folder if the name of the folder does not appear in any of the displayed **File path** boxes.

 ![run_matlab_tests_artifacts](https://user-images.githubusercontent.com/48831250/104773381-f7b19300-5742-11eb-9dad-392c5ca8777d.png)